IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/rules.md

 {% endhint %}

 {% hint style="success" %}
 Excellent work!
-Now you have a way to connect actions to events in OpenWhisk.
-It’s time to learn more about trigger feeds so you can connect triggers to event sources like message queues.
+Now you have a way to connect events to actions using triggers and rules.
+It’s time to learn more about trigger feeds so you can connect triggers to event sources like data stores, message queues and just about anything.
 {% endhint %}